What is the final interchange design and why was it chosen?

 - NB3W: Westbound I-70, along the edge of the north shoulder from Commerce Avenue to Lewis Street, near the Martindale-Brightwood neighborhood

-Construction of these noise barriers will occur after the reconstruction of the North Split interchange is substantially complete, likely in late 2022.
+Construction of these noise barriers will occur after the reconstruction of the North Split interchange is substantially complete, likely in spring 2023.
 More information about the noise analysis is available at www.northsplit.com/noise.